 The generous working space is complemented with twin lighting circuits which the operators can control to their preference.

-Clean Air offers type-testing and commissioning expertise to give assurance of its fume cupboards’ excellent containment.
+Clean Air offers in-house type-testing and commissioning expertise to give assurance of its fume cupboards’ excellent containment.

 “Clean Air has been supplying The University of Manchester with fume cupboards for over 18 years, and we are very pleased that yet again they have delivered the design innovation and build quality we required.
 Clean Air’s technology, design capability and willingness to work in partnership to ensure that the fume cupboards’ design, performance, delivery and commissioning matched our specifications and schedules has been a big help with the project.
 The GEIC is turning graphene’s potential to revolutionise countless industries into a reality.
 Clean Air’s fume cupboards provide the safe environment for our teams of scientists to undertake investigations of new concepts and applications.
 In the extra-large walk-in fume cupboards they can demonstrate process stabilisation and work towards achieving reproducible quality and high manufacturing yields, enabling us to advance the potential of graphene. ”